jeka-dev/working-examples/README.md

 You'll find other example by watching projects built with Jerkar :

 * [Jerkar itself](https://github.com/jerkar/jerkar) : This project demonstrate how you can embedds jar libs in source repositories, build HTML documentation based on markdown files, deploy on OSSRH repositories.
+Also this project contains sample module containing sveral build classes.

 * [jerkar.github.io-source](https://github.com/jerkar/jerkar.github.io-sources) : Not a Java project.
 This project aims at building the [Jerkar HTML site](http://project.jerkar.org/) from templates using [JBake](https://jbake.org/).
 It also involve Git tasks automation.